Smart City and Industrial IoT Applications

 The national Ministry of Urban Development in India is sponsoring the 100-city Smart Cities Mission, aimed at promoting “cities that provide core infrastructure and give a decent quality of life to its citizens, a clean and sustainable environment and application of “smart” solutions.”

 The city of Jaipur, in Rajasthan province, is the most recent to deploy, consolidating parking systems, streetlight management and public safety surveillance to a single big board presentation.
 The operations center integrates data from different municipal departments and better facilitates cross-departmental collaboration.

 Conclusion about Smart Cities and Industrial IoT Applications

 The United Nations has estimated that world population will reach 9.7 billion by 2050, and 11.2 billion in 2100.
 India’s population is expected to exceed that of China, currently the largest country, around 2022; Nigeria’s population could exceed that of the United States by 2050.
 There is no question that this growth will demand more efficient management of resources, and improved operations of urban services.

-Smart city and Internet of Things technologies are much-needed facilitators enabling government officials and operational staff to respond to the societal changes commensurate with this growth.
+Smart city and Internet of Things technologies and applications are much-needed facilitators enabling government officials and operational staff to respond to the societal changes commensurate with this growth.
 Government leaders no longer have excuses for the smart city imperative.